django-boot/Rhazes/README.md

 ## Versions and Requirements

-_There is no published version yet_.
-Written for Django 4.2 using python 3.9.
-Other python versions (3.6+) should be supported.
-It may work with other Django versions as well (after required changes being applied to `setup.cfg`.
+Written for Django 4.2 using python 3.9. _Other python versions (3.6+) should also be supported.
+It may work with other Django versions as well (but requires changes being applied to `setup.cfg`)._

 ## How it works